Cameloah/fairy-in-a-jar/README.md

 For this build, a simple 5V USB Smartphone charger was used.
 A 200 uF electrolyte capacitor was added at the power input to increase the supply's stability and decrease higher frequency harmonic noise.

 ## How to port this Code to Your Project
-1. **Get the Files!** It is most convenient to use the same IDE: VSC with the Platformio extension. *More Information:* https://platformio.org/install/ide?install=vscode.
+1. **Get the Files!** It is most convenient to use the same IDE: VSC or CLion with the Platformio extension. *More Information:* https://platformio.org/install/ide?install=vscode.
 Download the project files or clone into this project.

-2. **Port to your Arduino Board!** Change the configuration in `/platformio.ini` according to your arduino board.
+2. **Port to your MCU Board!** Change the configuration in `/platformio.ini` according to your arduino board.
+This project also supports the ESP32 which enables the light to be controlled via WiFi.

 3. **Set your LED configuration!** Navigate to `/include/led_config.h` and check the pin you're using on the arduino, the number of your LEDs and the type of your LEDs.

-4. **Configure the microphone input!** Navigate to `/include/music_visualisation.h` and check the pin the analog signal of the microphone is connected to your arduino.
+4. **Configure the microphone input!** Navigate to `/include/music_visualisation.h` and check the pin the analog signal of the microphone is connected to your arduino or ESP32.

-5. **Flash your Arduino!"** You can now upload the code to your MCU and enjoy the show.
+5. **Flash your MCU!"** You can now upload the code to your MCU and enjoy the show.

 ### Ambient Light Mode
 When you pull D3 on your MCU low, the programm enters Ambient Light Mode.